Quick Homemade Coconut Milk

 - 4 cups filtered water

-So I substituted with homemade almond milk whenever I could.
+I used to substitute with homemade almond milk whenever I could.
 I eventually found myself working on a recipe that wasn’t quite as good as it could be.
 I was convinced what was missing was that coconut flavor.
 I searched for a brand that was organic and that used a Bisphenol A free can (BPA-free is incredibly important if you are going to buy anything canned) and, I caved.

 I bought canned coconut milk!